smyrgl/LevelSearch/README.md

 This is where LevelSearch comes into play.
 It is designed with the goal of being dead simple to integrate while being very low touch (no objc/runtime or associated objects) while providing performance that can meet the needs of full text search for use cases as latency sensitive as auto-complete.

+## Architecture

+LevelSearch as the name suggests is built on the [LevelDB](https://code.google.com/p/leveldb/) key/value database developed by Google under the BSD license.
+It's a high performance key/value store like Redis but built for embedded client purposes like the Chrome browser which makes it really nice for this usecase.
+For more info you can take a look at the Google documentation.

+What this means is that LevelSearch utilizes a LevelDB instance for each index which is file backed and handles its own persistence.
+LevelSearch supports a single shared convenience index or multiple named indexes--its totally up to your use case as to how you want to most efficiently utilize it.

+Beyond the technology though LevelSearch is really easy to use because it manages all of the index changes for you using Core Data save notifications.
+Once it starts watching a given `NSManagedObjectContext` the index will happily continue indexing and updating the index whenever changes are detected from Core Data.
+This tight coupling makes Level Search really streamlined and the implementation is pretty lean at ~500 LOC (not counting the LevelDB library and Objective-C wrapper).

+It's also REALLY DAMN FAST, see the benchmarks below for more on that.

 ## Installation

 The easiest way is through [CocoaPods](http://cocoapods.org), to install just add the following to your Podfile: